fwupd/fwupd/plugins/unifying/README.md

 This plugin will not work with the different "Nano" dongle (U0010) as it does not use the Unifying protocol.

-Some bootloader protocol infomation was taken from the Mousejack[1] project, specifically logitech-usb-restore.py and unifying.py.
+Some bootloader protocol information was taken from the Mousejack[1] project, specifically logitech-usb-restore.py and unifying.py.
 Other documentation was supplied by Logitech.